microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/attachment-get.md

 All these types of attachment resources are derived from the [attachment](../resources/attachment.md) resource.

+### Get the raw content of a file or item attachment
 You can append the path segment `/$value` to get the raw value of a file or item attachment.
-For a file attachment, the `Content-Type` is based on its original content type.
+For a file attachment, the content type is based on its original content type.
 For a message-type item attachment, the raw value includes the MIME representation of that message.
-The `Content-Type` of a message attachment is based on the media type of the corresponding part of the MIME message.

 Attempting to get the `$value` of a reference attachment returns HTTP 405.